ycrc/ycrc.github.io/docs/clusters-at-yale/data/transfer.md

 Assuming you would like the files copied to your current directory:

 ```
-scp ra359@grace.hpc.yale.edu:/home/fas/admins/ra359/myfile.txt .
+scp ra359@transfer-grace.hpc.yale.edu:/home/fas/admins/ra359/myfile.txt .
 ```

 Note that `.` represents your current working directory.
 To specify the destination, simply replace the `.` with the full path:

 ```
-scp ra359@grace.hpc.yale.edu:/home/fas/admins/ra359/myfile.txt /path/myfolder
+scp ra359@transfer-grace.hpc.yale.edu:/home/fas/admins/ra359/myfile.txt /path/myfolder
 ```

 ## FTP Client

 You can also transfer files between your local computer and a cluster using an FTP client, such as [Cyberduck (OSX/Windows)](https://cyberduck.io/) or [FileZilla (Linux)](https://filezilla-project.org/).
-You will need to configure the client with your netid as the username, the cluster login node as the hostname and your private key as the authentication method.
+You will need to configure the client with your netid as the username, the cluster transfer node as the hostname and your private key as the authentication method.
 An example configuration of Cyberduck is shown below.

 ![Cyberduck sample configuration.](/img/cyberduck.png)